Rules for Skat

 About the Game

-Skat is Germany's national card game and one of the best card games for three players in the world.
-The game was developed around 1810-1820 in the town of Altenburg in Thuringia, Germany, and has since spread worldwide.
-It uniquely combines bidding, strategy, and trick-taking.
+Skat is Germany's national card game and one of the best three-player card games in the world.
+It was developed around 1810–1820 in the town of Altenburg in Thuringia, and has since spread worldwide.
+It combines bidding, strategy, and trick-taking in a way that few other games do.

-Skat is played by 3 people with 32 cards (7 through Ace in all four suits).
+Skat is played with 32 cards (7 through Ace in all four suits).
 With 4 players, the dealer sits out each hand.
-The goal is to win points by taking tricks containing valuable cards.
-One player (the declarer) plays alone against the other two.
+One player (the declarer) plays alone against the other two, and the goal is to win points by taking tricks containing valuable cards.

 Cards and Values